-Acute COVID-19, Clinical Pathway — All Settings
+Active COVID-19, Clinical Pathway — All Settings

 Tocilizumab is a monoclonal anti-IL-6 receptor blocking antibody which has been used extensively in the treatment of rheumatologic conditions and for cytokine release syndrome associated with CAR-T therapy.
 A large randomized trial (REMAP-CAP ) demonstrated a greater number of organ-failure-free days as well as a reduction in mortality among adults hospitalized in the ICU and requiring invasive or non-invasive mechanical ventilation or vasopressors.
 The largest trial to date (RECOVERY ) included hospitalized adults and demonstrated reductions in 28-day mortality with tocilizumab therapy.
 The majority of patients in both trials received dexamethasone, and in both trials, most patients received tocilizumab within 2 days of admission.
 Several smaller randomized trials conducted in non-critically ill patients did not demonstrate improvements in clinical outcomes with tocilizumab.
-Important limitations to these data include no pediatric patients included and high mortality rates in both control and intervention groups (~30%).
+Important limitations to these data include the fact that no pediatric patients were included and high mortality rates in both control and intervention groups.
 Despite these limitations, tocilizumab may have a role in the treatment of critically ill patients early in their hospital course.

-- Symptoms attributable to acute COVID-19, AND
+- Symptoms attributable to SARS-CoV-2 infection, and

 - At least one of the following:

 - New significant non-invasive mechanical ventilation requirement (e.g., high flow nasal canula, CPAP/BiPap support) or need for invasive ventilation

 - Rapidly escalating respiratory support needs not yet meeting this requirement

 - Significant increase in baseline mechanical ventilation support

 - Hemodynamic instability despite fluid resuscitation with a vasopressor or extracorporeal support requirement attributable to COVID-19 hyperinflammation